Lukhausen/Lepus/typst/supercharged-dhbw/chapters/data_augumentation.typ

   caption: [Distribution of ARC tasks based on the number of train and test examples per task.
 The Y-axis uses a logarithmic scale. @lukhausen2025dataaugmentation], ) <task-count-distribution>

+The chart displays the number of tasks (y-axis, logarithmic scale) categorized by the number of training (blue) and testing (orange) examples per task (x-axis).

 The distribution analysis reveals several statistical outliers that deviate from the normal distribution pattern. @outlier-examples presents two representative examples of these outliers.

 #figure(